ulfschneider/ulfschneider.github.io/README.md

 * _posts/
 * i/

 The blog is using the font [Input Sans](http://input.fontbureau.com).
 This font is not for free.
-I´ve purchased it at [Webtype](http://webtype.com) and included a CSS provided by them into _includes/head.html.
+I´ve purchased it at [Webtype](http://webtype.com) and included a CSS provided by them into `_includes/head.html`.
 You have to remove this CSS and purchase the font on your own or simply use a different font.
-In any case you need to remove the link to //cloud.webtype.com from the head.html in the /_includes directory.
+In any case you need to remove the link to `//cloud.webtype.com` from the `/_includes/head.html` directory.
 You have to add your own link to Webtype or use an entirely different font.
-Additional adjustments need to be taken in /css/main.css, here you find some variable settings for the font, font-sizes and line-heights.
+Additional adjustments need to be taken in `/css/main.css`, here you find some variable settings for the font, font-sizes and line-heights.

-The favicon is referred to from the /_includes/head.html.
+The favicon is referred to from the '/_includes/head.html`.

-Some configurations like site title and the like can be made in /_config.yml.
+Some configurations like site title and the like can be made in `/_config.yml`.

 Feel free to use all other HTML and CSS as you please.
 If you do use them, a link back to https://github.com/ulfschneider/ulfschneider.github.io would be appreciated, but is not required.